allensctong/Numerical-Methods/README.md

 # Numerical-Methods

-Numerical methods are used to solve various problems in applied mathematics, such as Nonlinear Partial Differential Equations (PDEs) and Fixed Point problems, with applications in Engineering, Machine Learning, and Data Science.
-These problems often have high complexity or don't have a real solution, but numerical methods are able to provide accurate approximations that are computationally cheaper.
+Numerical methods are used to solve various problems in applied mathematics, such as Nonlinear Partial Differential Equations (PDEs) and Fixed Point problems, with wide applications in Engineering, Machine Learning, and Data Science.
+These problems often have high complexity or fail to have a real solution.
+Therefore, numerical methods are used to provide accurate approximations that are computationally cheaper.

-This repository contains my implementations of several numerical algorithms such as Newton's Method and Linear Shooting.
+This repository contains my implementations of several numerical algorithms such as Newton's Method and Linear Shooting algorithm.

 Code written in MATLAB.